 Who is concerned?

-Are concerned permanent or contract Research staff at Université de Rennes 1, which represented, in 2017, 2570 staff members (392 researchers, 874 teacher-researchers, 1088 PhD students, 102 post-doctoral researcher)
+Are concerned permanent or contract Research staff at Université de Rennes 1, which represented, in 2019, 2570 staff members (researchers, teacher-researchers, PhD students, post-doctoral researchers, research engineers).

 2- Create a webpage dedicated to scientific integrity, ethics and deontology on the UR1 website and intranet that will host dedicated information (see actions 2 to 5).